cosmos/sdk-tutorials/interchain-exchange/tutorial/08-walkthrough.md

 ## Create an Orderbook

-Create an orderbook of a new pair of token for an exchange.
+Create an orderbook for a new pair of token to the exchange.
 Source blockchain is `Mars`, target blockchain is `Venus`.

 The orderbook is to sell `mcx` and buy `vcx` token.